jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ## Data Management and Synthesis

-I'm going to focus on the `tidy` family of packages that can help us look at the raw data in more manageable chunks, and the `ggplot2` package
+I'm going to focus on the `tidy` family of packages that can helpu us dissect and summarize the raw data in simple and reproducible ways, and we'll use the `ggplot2` package for visualization.

 {% highlight r %}
-library(tidyverse) # This launches all the best packages
+library(tidyverse) # This launches all of the 'tidy' packages.
 {% endhighlight %}